The Ridge Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: The Ridge

-Quick Plot Summary: The Ridge is a Thriller, Horror film that builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2005, The Ridge is a Thriller, Horror film directed by Brett Haley.
+The narrative builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
+This summary provides a scannable look at the movie's central conflict involving Brett Haley.

 Ending Explained: The Ridge

-The final moments of The Ridge reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of The Ridge reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch The Ridge?